U.S. judge expected to rule in favor of merger of Sprint, T-Mobile: sources

 While a group of states decided to fight the deal in court, the federal government approved it with conditions, a decision which remain in effect.

-The U.S. Justice Department approved the deal in July after the carriers agreed to sell some assets to satellite provider Dish Network Corp (DISH.O), which would create its own cellular network to ensure that there would still be four competitors in the market.
+The U.S. Justice Department approved the deal in July after the carriers agreed to sell some assets to satellite provider Dish Network Corp, which would create its own cellular network to ensure that there would still be four competitors in the market.
 The Federal Communications Commission signed off on the deal in October.
 Dish shares rose 2% after hours.

 The states maintained that Dish was ill-equipped to become a competitive fourth wireless carrier.